Common Types of Loans: Interest Rates, Tax Benefits and Application Process

 Secured vs Unsecured Loans: How Do They Differ

-Here is a basic difference between the secured and unsecured loans in India!
+Here is a basic difference between secured and unsecured loans in India!

 Not all loans are the same.
 Each type of loan comes with its own interest rates and rules.